adrianstando/hotel-booking-system-WWW/README.md

 These two files are: `Procfile` and `runtime.txt`.

+## Technologies

+The following technologies were used in the project:

+* HTML
+    * Bootstrap 4
+* JavaScript
+    * jQuery
+    * moment
+* Python
+    * FastAPI
+    * uvicorn
+    * asyncio
+    * pandas
+    * SQLite3
+    * datetime
+* Database
+    * SQLite3

+The photos are mostly shared on Creative Commons licence in the Internet; the details are in the following file: `./html/items/README.md`.
+The logo and favicon were created in `GIMP`.

 ## Project purpose

-The final project created during Web Application course at Data Science studies at MiNI, Warsaw University of Technology.
+It is the final project created during Web Application course at Data Science studies at MiNI, Warsaw University of Technology.